 See the Flight School tutorial “Fighter Basics” for a walk-through of some of these maneuvers.

-You can purchase and unlock an aircraft from within Freeflight or Challenges.
+You can purchase and unlock an individual aircraft from within Freeflight or Challenges.
 You can see which aircraft have yet to be purchased in Freeflight–swipe left or right on the screen to find any aircraft which have a green button with a price.

 Tap this button, then enter your Apple ID or Google Play account password.
 Confirm you want to buy the aircraft and it will unlock along with any challenges that it features in.
 If you ever lose access to aircraft you know you previously purchased, log in to the store ID you used to make the original purchase, then use the purchase option again.
 Neither Apple nor Google will allow people to make duplicate purchases, so you will not be charged again.